 We are also concerned with the proliferation of quasi-mathematical investment advice and financial columns in the past few years, which appear to be based on sophisticated mathematics and statistics, but which, upon more rigorous analysis, are at best questionable.
-We encourage the reader to search the Internet for terms such as "stochastic oscillators," "Fibonacci ratios," "cycles," "Elliot wave," "Golden ratio," "parabolic SAR," "pivot point," "momentum," and others in the context of finance.
-Although such terms clearly evoke precise mathematical concepts, in fact, in almost all cases, their usage is at best scientifically unsound.
+We encourage the reader to search the Internet for terms such as "stochastic oscillators," "Fibonacci ratios," "cycles," "Elliott waves," "Golden ratio," "parabolic SAR," "pivot point," "momentum," "technical indicators," and others in the context of finance.
+Although such terms clearly evoke precise mathematical concepts, in fact, in almost all cases, their usage is scientifically unsound.

 Historically scientists have led the way in exposing those who utilize pseudoscience to extract a commercial benefit.
-Even in the 18th century, physicists exposed the nonsense of astrologers.
+In the 18th and 19th century, physicists exposed the nonsense of astrologers, and beginning in the 20th century governments started requiring strict double-blind scientific tests, with rigorous statistical standards, of all pharmaceutical products.
 Yet mathematicians in the 21st century have remained disappointingly silent with the regards to those in the investment community who, knowingly or not, misuse mathematical techniques such as probability theory, statistics and stochastic calculus.
 Our silence is consent, making us accomplices in these abuses.

 This blog and website were established with these concerns in mind.
-Nonetheless, our approach here is not one of confrontation, but instead one of research to better understand and mitigate these difficulties, education to assist other professionals in the field, together with unbiased testing and analysis.
+Our research and writings focus on ways to better understand and mitigate these difficulties, ways to assist other professionals in the field, in addition to rigorous, unbiased testing and analysis.
 If you identify with our concerns, let us know and spread the word.
 Together we can make a difference.
 Contact us at

 Please send any comments or questions for this site to:

 All material available on this site is copyrighted (c) 2018.
 All rights reserved.